itrocket-team/testnet_guides/namada/ibc/shielded/README.md

 4. Celestia  -->   Namada
 5. Namada internal transfer (shielding, shielded, unshielding)

+>You can view some of the features in the [demo video](https://testnet-files.itrocket.net/namada/itrocket_shielded_application.MP4)

 ### Key Functions of the Script:

 - **Dependency Management:** Checks for and installs any necessary dependencies, ensuring the environment is properly set up for transactions.